Method is a subroutine.

 Identifier and embedded class name can use for the method name.

 The argument is a pair of class name and identifier in parentheses.
 You can specify any number of such pairs.
 If there are two or more pairs, they must be separated by commas.

 open method void sampleMethod()

 open method void sampleMethod(int index, string message)

-There is not a special keyword which indicates that there is no arguments.
-If the argument is not, you do not have to specify anything in the parentheses
+There are no special keywords to indicate that there are no arguments.
+If there are no arguments, you do not need to specify anything in parentheses.

-An endmethod is a keyword which indicates an end of a method definition.
-It has to exist at the end of a definition.
+The endmethod is a keyword which indicates end of definition.
+You can use the abbreviation em instead of endmethod.

-You can define methods of any number which has same name if type and number of arguments are different.
+You can define methods which has same name if number and class of arguments are different.

 A method generates a scope.

 A method can return to invoker from anywhere by return statement.
-The return statement of the method should return an instance of the type which is specified
+The return statement should return an instance of the class which is specified